🌈FREE NZ SHIPPING OVER $59. FREE AUS OVER $120 🌈

 Then dry it, and store it in a cool and dry place.
 (It’s very important to keep your razor and blades super dry after using it.)

-How long does a blade last?
+How long does the blade last for?

 We suggest replacing the blade after 4 to 10 shaves.
 This can vary but you will start to feel the blade getting blunt.